davetang/learning_docker/README.md

 ```

     ## total 30436
-    ## -rw-r--r-- 1 runner docker      194 Mar 16 01:43 README.md
+    ## -rw-r--r-- 1 runner docker      194 Apr 10 04:33 README.md
-    ## -rw-r--r-- 1 runner docker  4772981 Mar 16 01:43 chrI.fa.gz
+    ## -rw-r--r-- 1 runner docker  4772981 Apr 10 04:33 chrI.fa.gz
-    ## -rw-r--r-- 1 root   root   15072516 Mar 16 01:50 chrI.fa.gz.bwt
+    ## -rw-r--r-- 1 root   root   15072516 Apr 10 04:42 chrI.fa.gz.bwt
-    ## -rw-r--r-- 1 root   root    3768110 Mar 16 01:50 chrI.fa.gz.pac
+    ## -rw-r--r-- 1 root   root    3768110 Apr 10 04:42 chrI.fa.gz.pac
-    ## -rw-r--r-- 1 root   root         41 Mar 16 01:50 chrI.fa.gz.ann
+    ## -rw-r--r-- 1 root   root         41 Apr 10 04:42 chrI.fa.gz.ann
-    ## -rw-r--r-- 1 root   root         13 Mar 16 01:50 chrI.fa.gz.amb
+    ## -rw-r--r-- 1 root   root         13 Apr 10 04:42 chrI.fa.gz.amb
-    ## -rw-r--r-- 1 root   root    7536272 Mar 16 01:50 chrI.fa.gz.sa
+    ## -rw-r--r-- 1 root   root    7536272 Apr 10 04:42 chrI.fa.gz.sa

+However note that the generated files are owned by `root`, which is
+slightly annoying because unless we have root access, we need to start a
+Docker container with the volume re-mounted to alter/delete the files.

 ### File permissions

-On newer version of Docker, you no longer have to worry about this.
-However, if you find that the file created inside your container on a
+As seen above, files generated inside the container on a mounted volume
+are owned by `root`.
+This is because the default user inside a Docker
+container is `root`.
+In Linux, there is typically a `root` user with the
+UID and GID of 0; this user exists in the host Linux environment (where
+the Docker engine is running) as well as inside the Docker container.

-mounted volume are owned by `root`, read on.
+In the example below, the mounted volume is owned by UID 1211 and GID

-The files created inside the Docker container will be owned by root;
-inside the Docker container, you are `root` and the files you produce
-will have `root` permissions.
+1211 (in the host environment).
+This UID and GID does not exist in the
+Docker container, thus the UID and GID are shown instead of a name like
+`root`.
+This is important to understand because to circumvent this file
+permission issue, we need to create a user that matches the UID and GID
+in the host environment.

 ``` bash
 ls -lrt